joergschultzelutter/core-aprs-client/README.md

 - Configurable dupe message handler
 - Optional:
     - Support for APRS beaconing and bulletins
-    - Program crash handler, allowing you to get notified in case the client crashes
+    - Program crash handler, allowing you to get notified in case the client program crashes

 ## Installation and Configuration